 ACCEPT loc $FW tcp 14356:14359 1024:65535 ACCEPT loc $FW udp 14356:14359 14356:14359 ACCEPT loc wifi tcp 14356:14359 1024:65535 ACCEPT loc wifi udp 14356:14359 14356:14359 ACCEPT wifi $FW tcp 14356:14359 1024:65535 ACCEPT wifi $FW udp 14356:14359 14356:14359 ACCEPT wifi loc tcp 14356:14359 1024:65535 ACCEPT wifi loc udp 14356:14359 14356:14359

 While testing the configuration I noted the following issues.

 - As noted above outgoing connections from the ephemeral ports need to be enabled.
 This essentially destroys any attempt at limiting outgoing traffic.
 This can be mitigated by limiting the hosts which have this access.

 - If Skype is unable to allocate its default port, it will use multiple ports.
 This can be a problem if you assign a port in the ephemeral range.

-- The OpenWrt upnpd daemon package, miniupnpd, is missing a patch which allows it to play well with Shorewall.
+- The OpenWrt upnpd daemon package, miniupnpd, is missing a patch that allows it to play well with Shorewall.
 The patch is available in the distribution, but the package builder appears not to have enabled it.
-As a result I abandoned tests of uPnP.
-As this uPnP daemon allows port ranges to be restricted, it should be more secure.
+As a result, I abandoned tests of UPnP.
+This UPnP daemon allows port ranges to be restricted, it should be more secure.